 The Asia Expo gives local primary students the opportunity to work collaboratively with Bomaderry High School students in the development of culturally relevant activities focusing on the arts and cultures from Asia.

 “Bomaderry High School students put together an interesting array of cultural activities for primary school students to enjoy and learn from.
-This was a great experience for both the primary and high school students.” – Milly Thomson 4E student
+This was a great experience for both the primary and high school students.” – Milly 4E student

 In 2015, Cultural Infusion performed a traditional Chinese Lion Dance for students at the Bomaderry High School Asia Expo.